-Collateral: Security for this loan will remain a pledge of assessment revenues, and the Project itself, the west and east portal structures for the Laramie-Poudre Tunnel.
+Collateral: Security for this loan will remain a pledge of assessment revenues and the project, the tunnel having a west portal continuing 2.15 miles until its east portal, including any easements, access and operation of the portal structures for the Laramie-Poudre Tunnel.
 This is in compliance with CWCB Financial Policy #5 (Collateral).